cjoyneruk/bn_zest/README.md

 * *Expanded node types* - In a previous implementation I had some support for Logistic Regression Nodes, Ranked Nodes and NoisyOR nodes which I aim to implement

-* *Fitting* - `pomegrante` supports fitting of the NPT parameters.
+* *Fitting* - `pomegranate` supports fitting of the NPT parameters.
 I think this needs to be modified to support `pandas` dataframes as inputs.

 * *scikit-learn implementation* - It should be possible to configure the `BayesianNetwork` object to work with scikit-learn as a classifier model.
 In that case scikit-learn's tools package can be leveraged.
 For example cross validation support would look something like